atomist/sdm/README.md

 }
 ```

-Many repo-specific listeners are given access to the repository source, via the `Project` abstraction.
-Atomist takes care of Git cloning:
+Many repo-specific listeners are given access to the repository source, via the `Project` abstraction:

 ```typescript
 export interface ProjectListenerInvocation extends RepoListenerInvocation {